 Your family: Husband Nick Merritt.
 We share many of the same volunteer commitments in the greater Hartford area and joke that this is one way to spend quality time together.

-Other Yale volunteer work: I credit my Yale volunteer work – beginning with SOM (Alumni Association Board, Delegate to AYA Assembly, and Alumni Fund Chair) to AYA (Board of Governors and the Diversity, Equity, and Inclusion Task Force), to YaleWomen and 50 Women at Yale 150 – with helping me to be my best self.
-I am often out of my comfort zone – in the best sense – engaging with and learning from people with different perspectives and experiences, sometimes in difficult and uncomfortable discussions, working together to put the privilege of our education to work to find common ground and transform the world.
+Other Yale volunteer work: I credit my Yale volunteer work – beginning with SOM (Alumni Association Board, Delegate to AYA Assembly, and Alumni Fund Chair) to AYA (Board of Governors, Day of Service, and the Diversity, Equity, and Inclusion Task Force), to YaleWomen and 50 Women at Yale 150 – with helping me to be my best self.
+I am often out of my comfort zone – in the best sense – engaging with and learning from people with different perspectives and experiences, sometimes in difficult and uncomfortable discussions, working together to put the privilege and responsibility of our education to work to find common ground and transform the world.
 This is an experience I wish for every alum.

 Something we might not know about you: I am a Navy brat and have lived in close proximity to the Pacific and Atlantic oceans my entire life, beginning with my birth in what was then the Territory of Hawaii.
 This probably influenced my first volunteer political engagement (1975): working with the Connecticut Cetacean Society to have the sperm whale named by the Connecticut General Assembly as the state animal.
 (Why?
 Whaling played a key role in Connecticut’s economy in the 1800s, especially for the valuable spermaceti oil.
 By the 1970s, sperm and other species of whales were close to extinction and this little action in Connecticut was part of a larger whole to save whales: in 1986, the International Whaling Commission banned commercial whaling.
 Japan, Norway and Iceland still whale.)